kotrotko/map-gesture-loop/README.md

 # map_gesture_loop

-Training Flutter project for area on the map selecting
+Training Flutter project for gesture-based interface where users draw loops on a map by finger.

 ## Getting Started